adam-bartholomew/encode-message/readme.md

 - Take a message that has been encoded using this same program and decode it into it's original meaning.

 ## Running:
-Make sure that the FLASK_KEY environment variable is set on your machine or in the projects **activate.bat** file if using virtual environment.
+Make sure that the environment variable(s) are set on your machine or in the projects **activate.bat** file if using virtual environment.
+You will need 1 for the flask key and 1 or more for a connection to a database.

     ...
+    @set FLASK_APP_KEY="secret-flask-key"
-    @set FLASK_KEY="secret-flask-key"
+    @set DATABASE_CONNECTION_URL="database-connection-url"
     ...

 Prior to starting up please execute the following 2 commands: